keylime/enhancements/1552_ek_certificate_chain.md

 The keylime tenant must detect the presence of an EK Certificate Chain and verify the EK Cert against the chain, and finally the top level certificate against the `tpm_cert_store`.

 The flow can be kept mostly as it is in `check_ek`.
-In case of a present ek_ca_chain, the ek must be verified against the provided chain and in case of a success the ek will be replaced by the top level certificate from the chain.
+In case of multiple certs in `ekcert` , the ek must be verified against the provided chain and in case of a success the ek will be replaced by the top level certificate from the chain.
 Afterwards the flow can be kept as it was.

 See provided implementation:
 * rust-keylime: https://github.com/ematery/rust-keylime/commit/ff448ec9f68a50b89685f8f4f3e6777d8c80ef1b